eideee/data-analytics-migration-to-tableau/README.md

 ![upload csv to s3](https://user-images.githubusercontent.com/53040471/214310584-9fb11e0f-1641-4b06-b66a-4556c169cf28.jpg)

-## Milestone 3 - PostgreSQL RDS data import and reporting
+## 3 - PostgreSQL RDS data import and reporting

 ### Connect pgAdmin4 to PostgreSQL RDS
 DB instance was successfully created inside AWS RDS console.
 The endpoint address was used to connect with production_server on local host.